 As cannabis enters a new age of legalization, the industry faces the same issue that many others have encountered before them: how to expand operations without leaving a huge footprint on the earth?
 As it turns out, being eco-friendly may be a monumental challenge for the cannabis energy-hungry industry.

 According to a 2017 study by California-based sustainability research organization, Global Footprint Network, indoor cannabis facilities were found to have 370 times the ecological footprint than a standard greenhouse operation.
 Researchers considered various factors in their research including waste production, byproducts, energy consumption, and water usage.
-They compared the ecological impact of three different facilities – a greenhouse in Columbia, an indoor grow-op in Colorado, and a hybrid greenhouse in Washington state.
+They compared the ecological impact of three different facilities – a greenhouse in Columbia, WA, an indoor grow-op in Colorado, and a hybrid greenhouse in Washington state.

 Using a metric of global square meters (the amount of biologically productive land needed to produce a given amount of output), the results were indisputable.
 The Colorado indoor grow needed 3,700 global square meters to produce one kilo of dried flower, while the Washington hybrid greenhouse only need 80 and the Columbia greenhouse required just 10 square meters.